utkarshdubey/react-spline/README.md

 ## Loading the Spline model
 To download Spline models from the link that gets generated in Spline, it's accessible at ``https://my.spline.design/example-8b43571.../scene.json`` (**Note**: Here *example-8b43571* in the link is a placeholder for a Spline generated link).
 You can then import the object and use it like shown above.

+## Multiple THREE.js Warning Issue
+The older versions of this library experience a ~~bug~~ problem, where outdated usage of functions in the Spline runtime cause multiple duplicate warnings to clutter the console.
+For now, it has been disabled by a workaround script that removes duplicate warnings from the console until we have a proper solution.

 ## License

 MIT © [utkarshdubey](https://github.com/utkarshdubey)